yue-wang97/covid_text_summarization/bart/README_bart.md

 **Package Requirements**: Under our python viturual environment: `data_preprocess/bartenv`

-The codes of model implement are borrowed from fairest (https://github.com/pytorch/fairseq/tree/master/examples/bart) and based on our dataset, we did some modification in **infer.py** file and saved the modified version in the `model` folder.
+The codes of model implement are borrowed from fairest (https://github.com/pytorch/fairseq/tree/master/examples/bart) and based on our dataset, but we did some modification in **infer.py** file and saved the modified version in the `model/infer.py` file.

 ## Data Preparation For Covid-19 Open Research Dataset